 To catch channel catfish, the Indians built fish traps.

 An Indian fish trap consisted of long willow branches placed close together and stuck upright into the riverbed in the shape of a circle.
+The section of the trap abutting the bank line did not consist of willow branches, since the steep bank itself served as an obstruction.
 On the downstream side of the trap existed a narrow opening for the fish to enter the enclosure.
 A crude willow gate lay nearby on the bank to close the opening at the proper time.
 Once the enclosure and gate had been made ready, an Indian angler tossed bait into the trap, usually meat or offal.
 He then sat down and waited.

 The sound of splashing water indicated the trap had filled with fish.
 The fisherman then grabbed the willow gate, waded into the river outside of the trap, and placed the gate over the opening, trapping all the fish inside.
 He then waded back to shore, picked up a wicker basket or wicker scoop, stepped off the bank line into the enclosure, and waded in among the fish, scooping them up as he moved along.

-After the fish trap had served its purpose, the Indian angler took it apart, not wanting to block the upstream migration of fish or inadvertently ensnare fish in an unattended trap.
+After the fish trap had served its purpose, the Indian angler took it apart, not wanting to block the upstream migration of fish or accidently ensnare fish in an unattended trap.

 Edwin Thompson Denig, Five Indian Tribes of the Upper Missouri, Sioux, Arikaras, Assiniboines, Crees, and Crows, ed., John C. Ewers, (Norman: University of Oklahoma Press, 1961), 48-49.